collinsquillian/cogllms/chapters/01-introduction.md

 next-url: "02-related-works.html"
 ---

+This manuscript explores the intersection of human cognition and Large Language Models (LLMs), examining how these AI systems are reshaping our understanding of intelligence, learning, and cognitive processes.

+Ilya Sutskever's NeurIPS 2025 talk presented several key insights about deep learning and AI's future trajectory.
+He introduced the "Deep Learning Hypothesis," suggesting that a 10-layer neural network could theoretically match human perception capabilities within 0.1 seconds, given the brain's neural firing rates.
+He highlighted the power of autoregressive models in learning token distributions for diverse tasks.
+The talk traced AI's evolution through the pre-training era, marked by models like GPT-2 and GPT-3, and scaling laws.
+However, Sutskever predicted the end of pre-training due to compute growth outpacing available data.
+Looking ahead, he identified three key directions: agent-based systems, synthetic data generation, and inference-time compute optimization (like O1).
+The future, he suggested, lies in developing more agentic systems and enhancing reasoning capabilities, particularly for self-correction and hallucination detection.

+Ilya Sutskever's talk at Stanford - "Obersations on generalizability" with a link t o compression.

 # Example Formatting

 Early breakthrough experiments with RLHF were applied to deep reinforcement learning [@christiano2017deep], summarization [@stiennon2020learning], following instructions [@ouyang2022training], parsing web information for question answering [@nakano2021webgpt], and "alignment" [@bai2022training].